qeesung/gitaly/doc/beginners_guide.md

 ###### Gitaly-ruby boilerplate

-To create the Ruby endpoint, some Golang is required as the go code receives the requests and proxies it to the Golang server.
+To create the Ruby endpoint, some Golang is required as the go code receives the requests and proxies it to the Go server.
 In general this is boilerplate code where only method and variable names are different.

 Examples: